HiPhish/awk-ward.nvim/README.rst

 License
 #######

-Released under the MIT license, see the COPYING_ file for details.
+Released under the MIT (Expat) license, see the COPYING_ file for details.

 .. _COPYING: COPYING.txt